Parasaurolophus

-Parasaurolophus was a hadrosaurid, part of a diverse family of Cretaceous dinosaurs known for their range of bizarre head adornments which were likely used for communication and better hearing.
-This genus is known for its large, elaborate cranial crest, which at its largest forms a long curved tube projecting upwards and back from the skull.
-Charonosaurus from China, which may have been its closest relative, had a similar skull and potentially a similar crest.
+Parasaurolophus is a hadrosaurid, part of a diverse family of large Late Cretaceous ornithopods that are known for their range of bizarre head adornments, which were likely used for communication and increased hearing.
+This genus is known for its large, elaborate cranial crest, which forms a long curved tube projecting upwards and back from the skull in its largest form.
+Charonosaurus from China, which may have been its closest relative, had a similar skull and a potentially similar crest.
 Visual recognition of both species and sex, acoustic resonance, and thermoregulation have been proposed as functional explanations for the crest.
 It is one of the rarer hadrosaurids, known from only a handful of good specimens.